 The US R&I funding landscape is structurally very different to the EU landscape.
 EU-level funding is mostly centralized and is realized via major funding programmes such as H2020, the ECSEL Joint Undertaking, and ERA-NET (which focuses on pooling and coordinating funding of EU member states for EU joint calls) that provide EU-wide frameworks for R&I funding activities, covering all levels from fundamental over translational and applications-oriented research to knowledge transfer, innovation, and commercial deployment.
 In the US, the funding landscape is much more fragmented.
 Research and innovation is mostly funded by federal research programs that are set up by different federal agencies and that reflect directly the government's priorities and interests (3).
+In general, most federal agencies only fund pre-commercial research and experimentation and don't fund industry.
 Research funding is also available at the state level, but state funding normally focuses on specific local needs and is not usable for international collaboration.